-Contribution to budget from commercial investments utilising the budgeted figures provided as part of the councils budget books.
-85% 92.2% 81.5% Figure based on Ellingham, Carlton Road, Elwick Place, International House, Matalan and Wilkos.
+CP_KPI_35 Contribution to budget from commercial investments utilising the budgeted figures provided as part of 85% 92.2% 81.5% Figure based on Ellingham, Carlton Road, Elwick Place, International House, Matalan and Wilkos.
+Contribution to budget from commercial investments the councils budget books.